justinlhudson/Web-Application/README.md

 INSTALLED_APP_LIFECYCLE_EVENT
 {"eventTime":1547063745012,"eventType":"INSTALLED_APP_LIFECYCLE_EVENT","installedAppLifecycleEvent":{"locationId":"SOMEUUID","installedAppId":"SOMEUUID","appId":"SOMEUUID","lifecycle":"OTHER","other":{},"error":{"code":"ConstraintViolationError","message":"The request is malformed.","target":"","details":[{"code":"UnsupportedPermissionRequestedError","message":"The requested permission is not supported by the backing App's OAuth Client.","target":"config.app.configEntry.permissionConfig.permission(r:schedules)","details":[]},{"code":"UnsupportedPermissionRequestedError","message":"The requested permission is not supported by the backing App's OAuth Client.","target":"config.app.configEntry.permissionConfig.permission(w:schedules)","details":[]}]}}}
 ```
+###  Integration

+Use [Amazon Alexa](https://support.smartthings.com/hc/en-us/articles/210204906-Amazon-Alexa-SmartThings-Routines-and-Scenes) to setup and run routines such as "Alexa, security disable" (when arrive home turns on configured switch) or "Alexa, security enable" (when leaving to turn off switch)

 ### Acknowledgement